Princeton-CDH/remarx/DEVELOPERNOTES.md

 The `CHANGELOG.md` is meant for end users and should document user-facing changes only.
-Internal changes like CI/CD updates, build system modifications, or development tooling changes should not be included in the changelog.
+Internal changes like CI/CD updates, build system modifications, or development tooling changes should not be included in the changelog unless it is substantial enough to potentially impact functionality, such as a major refactor.

 ## Documentation